11 Things People Say To Justify Staying In An Unhappy Marriage

 staying in an unhappy marriage

-Here are 11 things people might say to justify that staying in an unhappy marriage is the right thing for them, along with my rebuttal for each:
+Here are 11 things people might say to justify that staying in an unhappy marriage is the right thing for them:

 1. I don’t want my kids to grow up with divorced parents.